 Investment plays the key role in local and regional development, for which the starting point are local needs and conditions of their realization (Filipiak et al., 2005).
-Investment decisions are preceded by the valuation of effectiveness, including costbenefit analysis.
-The outcome of the decision depends on location, which allows gaining expected profits with the accepted level of risk.
-Particular locations have different set of advantages and disadvantages, and entrepreneurs choose a particular area assuming that better location allows gaining higher profits (Andersson, 2005).
-Location determines the costs of establishing the company.
-All conditions, which are incentives or barriers for investment in a given area, are called "investment climate" or "investment attractiveness".
-In both terms the notion is the resultant of many factors within macroeconomic conditions, local economic surroundings and infrastructure and institutional support (Klimat inwestycyjny..., 2006).
-While macroeconomic conditions depend mainly on the activities of state authorities, other sets of factors have a local character:
+Investment decisions are preceded by valuation of effectiveness, including cost-benefit analysis.
+The decision depends on location, which allows gaining expected profits with the accepted level of risk.
+Particular locations have different set of advantages and disadvantages, and entrepreneurs choose particular area assuming that better location allows gaining higher profits (Andersson, 2005).
+Location determines the costs of establishing a company.
+All conditions, which are incentives (or barriers) for investment in a given area, are called "investment climate" or "investment attractiveness".
+In both terms the notion is the resultant of many factors within macroeconomic conditions, local economic surroundings, infrastructure and institutional support (Klimat inwestycyjny..., 2006).
+When macroeconomic conditions depend mainly on activities of state authorities, other factors have local character:

-- economic surroundings mean mainly investment offers, transportation accessibility, entrepreneurship and labor market characteristics;

-- infrastructure and local authorities' activities;

-- institutional support means the activity of local authorities in preparing and promoting investment offers, collaboration with investors, activities of institutions supporting investment initiatives, institutions for business and special economic zones (Klimat inwestycyjny..., 2006).
+- economic surroundings mean mainly investment offers, transportation accessibility, entrepreneurship and labor market characteristics; - infrastructure and local authorities' activities; - institutional support means the activity of local authorities in preparing and promoting investment offers, collaboration with investors, activities of institutions supporting investment initiatives, institutions for business and special economic zones (Klimat investycyjny..., 2006).

-Many scientific centers have been conducting studies on the factors shaping investment attractiveness of particular locations.
-The authors of this article synthesized some of them and listed the following set of location factors valid for local conditions:
+A number of scientific centers have been conducting studies on the factors shaping investment attractiveness of particular locations.
+The authors of this article synthesized some of them (In the article authors used results published in following publications: Klimat inwestycyjny..., 2006; World Investment Report, 1998; Gawlikowska-Hueckel, Uminski, 2000; Kalinowski, 2005-2008; Lizinska, 2009; Havrylchyk, Pincet, 2006; Kind, Osmundsen, Tveteras, 2001; Kalinowski, 1997; Wojtasiewicz, 2006; Domanski, 2006) and listed the following set of location factors valid for local conditions:

 - transportation accessibility,

 - labor accessibility,

-- local market features,
+- local market characteristics,

 - distance to the nearest city,

 - presence of business units with foreign capital,

 - facilities for investors.

-Investment offers must be coherent with the local development strategy (Zrobek-Rozanska, 2010) because attracting investors should lead to creating proper workplaces for the commune's inhabitants.
-Therefore, managing area within the commune frames is shaped by functionality and limited by the requirements concerning spatial order maintenance and natural environment protection.
-Applying local economic policy is strictly connected with local spatial policy, which is generally equal to managing real estate within commune's borders.
-Thus, it is worth to cite the definition of real estate management published by two internationally known authors: "Land management and administration is a multi-aspect process and includes such elements as regulating real estate development, land use and protection, deriving income from sale, lease and taxes as well as settling disputes regarding the rights to real estates and the principles of their use" (Dale, Mc Laughlin, 1999).
+Investment offers must be coherent with the local development strategy (Zrobek-Rozanska, 2010) because attracting investors should lead to creating work-places for commune's inhabitants.
+Therefore, managing area within the frames of a commune is shaped by the need of functionality and limited by the requirements concerning spatial order maintenance and natural environment protection.
+Applying local economic policy is strictly connected with local spatial policy, which is generally equal to managing real estate within the commune's borders.
+Thus, it is worth citing the definition of real estate management published by two internationally known authors: Land management and administration is a multiaspect process and includes such elements as regulating real estate development, land use and protection, deriving income from sale, lease and taxes as well as settling disputes regarding the rights to real estates and the principles of their use (Dale and Mc Laughlin, 1999).